Berlin Cable

 All rights reserved

 When the atrocities committed by the Russian army in Bucha first made the news after the Russian forces’ ignoble retreat from the Kyiv region, Foreign Minister Annalena Baerbock was the first member of the German government to react.
-“Putin’s unscrupulous violence is killing innocent families and knows no bounds,” she wrote on Twitter April 3.
+“Putin’s unscrupulous violence is killing innocent families and knows no bounds,” she wrote on Twitter on April 3.
 “Those responsible for these war crimes have to be brought to justice.
 We will sharpen our sanctions and help Ukraine even more in defending itself.”

 Two hours later, Chancellor Olaf Scholz came out with a shocked statement, too.
 “I demand that international organizations get access to the areas to document the atrocities independently.
 The crimes committed by the Russian military need to be investigated thoroughly and those responsible need to be prosecuted.”
 There was no mention of providing more help for Ukraine.